IBM/cloud-operators/README.md

 Before you begin, complete the [prerequisite steps](README.md#prerequisites) to log in to IBM Cloud and your cluster, and optionally set up a [service ID API key](README.md#using-a-service-id).

-To install the latest release for OpenShift before install, run the following script:
+To configure the latest release for OpenShift before installing via the OperatorHub, run the following script:

 *   **Latest release**: